Hierve el Agua Day Trip from Oaxaca: Petrified Waterfalls with Kids

 6:00 pm: Back in Oaxaca

-Hot chocolate at one of the cafes around the Zocalo and an early dinner.
+Hot chocolate at one of the cafés around the Zócalo and an early dinner.

 What to Pack for Hierve el Agua